barracudanetworks/waf-azure-templates/ARMTemplates/contrib/Quickstart-WAF-Lab/README.md

 ## Deployed resources
 Following resources will be created by the template:
 - One Azure VNET with 2 subnets (1 for the WAF and a second for the web server)
-- One external Basic Azure Load Balancer containing the deployed virtual machines with a public IP and services for IPSEC and TINA VPN tunnels available
+- One external Basic Azure Load Balancer containing the deployed virtual machines with a public IP and services for HTTP, HTTPS and ports listed below for each app.
-- Two Barracuda Web Application Firewall virtual machines
 - Both WAF systems are deployed in an Availability Set
 - One Unbuntu web server with docker images deployed.